vidit14/leetcode-timing-reminder/README.md

 ## 🚀 How It Works

-When you open any LeetCode problem (`https://leetcode.com/problems/*`), it shows a reminder like:
+When you open any LeetCode problem (`https://leetcode.com/problems/*`), it shows a reminder.